Hervé Guibert: Early life and career

 "In this book, he tells the story of his illness, AIDS, in the late 1980s.
 He tells of how life with the virus became an existential adventure, how it affected a generation, how it stole his friends and lovers, and how writing was for him a bulwark against death and destruction.
 It's the story of an era, a turning point – when AIDS transformed our relationship with desire and sexuality forever."

-Upon publication, Guibert immediately found himself the focus of media attention, featured in newspapers and appearing on several television talk shows.
+Upon publication, Guibert immediately found himself the focus of media attention, featured in newspapers and appearing on several television talk shows, including Apostrophes, a literary program with a wide audience.

-Two more books also detailing the progress of his illness followed: Le Protocole compassionnel (published in English as The Compassionate Protocol) and L'Homme au chapeau rouge (published in English as The Man in the Red Hat), which was released posthumously in January 1992, the same month French television screened La Pudeur ou l'impudeur, a home-made film by Guibert of his last year as he lost his battle against AIDS.
-Almost blind as a result of disease, he attempted to end his life by taking digitalin just before his 36th birthday, and died two weeks later.
+To the Friend Who Did Not Save My Life was followed by two additional autofictional novels detailing the progress of his illness: Le Protocole compassionnel (1991; published in English as The Compassionate Protocol) and L'Homme au chapeau rouge (published in English as The Man in the Red Hat), which was released posthumously in January 1992.
+In his last work, Cytomégalovirus (1992), he describes a hospitalization in autumn 1991 and his increasing blindness caused by disease.

+Between July 1990 and February 1991, Guibert filmed scenes from his daily life living with AIDS, which became the film La Pudeur ou l'impudeur.
+The film was produced by Pascale Breugnot and edited by Maureen Mazurek and was broadcast posthumously on French television.
+According to scholar Ross Chambers, the title (which can be roughly translated as "decorum or indecorum") refers to questions of how to present the realities of illness and death to an audience "readily shocked by what it does not wish to know about".

+In December 1991, Guibert attempted to end his life by taking digitalin.
+He died two weeks later, on 27 December 1991.

+In 2022, the journalist and writer Mathieu Lindon published Hervelino (Semiotext(e)).
+Translated by Jeffrey Zuckerman, the book chronicles the start of their friendship, along with Foucault, as well as the years they both spent living in Rome.
+Letters to Eugène: Correspondence 1977–1987 (Semiotext(e)) was published the same year.
+The book details correspondences between Guibert and Eugène Savitzkaya and is translated by Christine Pichini.